Bert2Go/HPDevOne/README.md

 ## Using Other Linux Distributions

-It is possible to use any linux distribution in place of Pop OS.
-The only downside being that you can't update the firmware or bios without some additional work.
+It is possible to use any Linux distribution, instead of Pop!\_OS.
+The only downside is that you can't update the firmware or BIOS without some additional work.

 The official documentation for [System 76 firmware upgrade](https://support.system76.com/articles/system-firmware/) suggests to use a live-usb of Pop OS to create an environment for updating the firmware.